SEBI chief skips parliamentary panel meeting citing ‘personal exigencies’

 BJP MPs accused Public Accounts Committee Chairperson KC Venugopal of political bias in setting the meeting’s agenda.

-The meeting of Parliament’s Public Accounts Committee on Thursday was postponed after Securities and Exchange Board of India chairperson Madhabi Puri Buch could not attend it due to “personal exigencies”, The Wire reported.
+Securities and Exchange Board of India chairperson Madhabi Puri Buch on Thursday skipped a meeting of Parliament’s Public Accounts Committee due to “personal exigencies”, The Wire reported.
+The meeting was postponed.

 Buch was to be questioned about the conflict of interest allegations levelled against her in August, in connection with alleged financial misconduct by the Adani Group.